 No article on how to optimize post content would be complete without mentioning the importance of mobile.

 For your blog and website, that means using responsive designs (the old tactic of creating separate websites is just that — old).
-For other social platforms, mobile friendly means adjusting images sizing, modifying content, etc.
+For other social platforms, mobile-friendly means adjusting images sizing, modifying content, etc.

 Social media isn’t a one-way street.
 Part of learning how to optimize post content is creating engagement.
-That means responding to comments, thanking folks who share your content, and, in some platforms, thanking folks who liked your content.
+That means responding to comments, thanking folks who share your content, and, on some platforms, thanking folks who liked your content.
 Engagement helps build a community of followers who share your content consistently.

 Of course, Twitter has a defined length of 140 characters.
 Facebook, Google+, and LinkedIn require a short, pithy sentence or two that makes connections want to read more.

 Surprisingly, as the recommended length of content decreases on other platforms, blog content length is growing.
 In the past, having 400-700 words was considered optimal, now longer posts resonate better with readers.